6 Advertising Trends to Watch 2023-2025

-As uncertainty took over, spending dipped last year.
+As uncertainty took over, spending dipped last in 2020.

-But ad spending is expected to return to pre-pandemic levels (approximately $254 billion) by the end of 2022.
+But ad spending is expected to overtake to pre-pandemic levels (approximately $254 billion) in 2023.

-So, what changes can we expect this year?
-We’ve put together 6 of the top digital advertising trends for 2021-2023.
+So, what changes can we expect?
+We’ve put together 6 of the top digital advertising trends for 2023-2025.

 1. Video ads get shorter and shorter